 Slide your bow tie on!

 Yay!
 These sound complicated and probably look that way from the instructions above, but really they were not.
-Once you make one, you will want to make a million and might reconsider the usual position that it is more fun to sew for and dress girls.
+Once you learn how to make a bow tie, you will want to make a million and might reconsider the usual position that it is more fun to sew for and dress girls.
 I totally wish I had a little boy of my own to make 10 million of these for!